Luxury Accommodations on the North Island

 Trips of any length can be arranged, although there is a three-night minimum stay requirement.
 There is no set change-over day, so guests can arrive and depart on any day of the week.

 They say at Poronui that “there is nothing you have to do, but plenty that you can do.”
-So if your itinerary does not include fishing, an abundance of other activities await every guest on- and off- campus.
+So if your itinerary does not include fishing, an abundance of other activities await every guest on and off-campus.
 There is an exhaustive list of local sightseeing opportunities, and a plethora of ways to do them, from jetboating and white water rafting to heli-touring.
 Should you have an appetite for high-octane activities, Taupo offers bungy jumping and tandem skydiving.
 Hawkes Bay is a world-renowned wine region and is only a ninety-minute drive away.
 For those looking to experience what has been described as one of the greatest single-day hikes in the world, the Tongariro Alpine Crossing is not far from the lodge and it takes you through a stunning geothermal region and dual World Heritage site with views of volcanic peaks that served important roles in the filming of the Lord of the Rings trilogy.
-To learn more about the local Maori culture, guests can visit the neighbouring valley to visit members of the Ngati Tuwharetoa tribe for a special event called ‘Kai Waho’ This is a one-on-one exploration of how the native people of New Zealand existed and how their fascinating culture, lifestyle, and traditions have been preserved over time.
-Kai Waho, with it’s focus on food (gathering and preparation) and bush walks, has been nominated as ‘No. 35’ in the top 100 global experiences.
+To learn more about the local Maori culture, guests can visit the neighboring valley to visit members of the Ngati Tuwharetoa tribe for a special event called ‘Kai Waho.’
+This is a one-on-one exploration of how the native people of New Zealand existed and how their fascinating culture, lifestyle, and traditions have been preserved over time.
+Kai Waho, with its focus on food (gathering and preparation) and bush walks, has been nominated as ‘No. 35’ in the top 100 global experiences.

 Onsite activities for the active guest are aplenty: from field archery, shooting on either their Olympic standard sporting clay range or target range, or mountain biking along their 10km purpose-built track.
 Guided walks to the more remote corners of the property are available and afford the hiker the chance to get close to the amazing flora and fauna that is indigenous to New Zealand.
 Heli-hiking and heli-biking are excellent, albeit more expensive ways, to experience the scenic backcountry of Poronui and its surrounds.
 There are also gym and health club facilities at the Lodge.

 Poronui is famed for its horseback riding program and offers many different adventures to riders of all skill levels, including lessons at the Riding School.
-The Stable complex is a top-class facility and is the base for all trips, from morning rides to multi-day treks through the beautiful native beech forests, mountain meadows and river valleys of the property.
+The Stable complex is a top-class facility and is the base for all trips, from morning rides to multi-day treks through the beautiful native beech forests, mountain meadows, and river valleys of the property.
 The horses are well-schooled, which will ensure an enjoyable ride for all levels of experience.

 Poronui is also a premier outfitting lodge and therefore offers world-class hunting opportunities for trophy Red Stag as well as Sika, Rusa, Sambar, Chamois, and Tahr.
-Hunts for Arapawa Ram, wild boar, and feral goat can also be arranged.
+Hunts for Arapawa Ram, wild boar, and feral goats can also be arranged.

 Of course, nothing beats a spa after a day spent on the river or in the mountains, which is why Poronui’s tantalizing list of treatments are very popular.